Riskified/dynamic-environment/README.md

 istioctl install --set profile=demo -y
 ```

-If you want some basic building blocks to play with you can install a slightly modified version of
+If you want some basic building blocks to play with, you can install a slightly modified version of
 the _Istio_ _BookInfo_ application, so you'll have some application to experiment on.
 This command
 will install _BookInfo_ environment on a newly created _services_ namespace.
 It will also apply
 required labels (note that if you're not using these resources you have to apply the